rippedpiracy/site/docs/PC Software/software.md

 **[repack.me](https://repack.me)**

-Has compressed Downloads for Software, with silent installs.
+Has Compressed Downloads for Software, with silent installs.
 Currently only Registered Members can Download from the site.
 Staff Members from Ripped have Accounts on the site, so just ask in the Discord for something.

 **[FileCR](https://filecr.com)**